Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for comments that helped us clarify this paper.
 LB was supported by the DOE Computer Science Graduate Fellowship through grant DE-SC0020347.
 CAFG was supported by NSF through grants AST-2108230, AST-2307327, and CAREER award AST-1652522; by NASA through grants 17-ATP17-0067 and 21-ATP21-0036; by STScI through grant HST-GO-16730.016-A; and by CXO through grant TM2-23005X.
 Support for PFH and SP was provided by NSF Research Grants 1911233, 20009234, 2108318, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.
-DAA acknowledges support by NSF grants AST-2009687 and AST-2108944, CXO grant TM2-23006X, JWST grant GO-01712.009-A, Simons Foundation Award CCA-1018464, and Cottrell Scholar Award CS-CSA-2023-028 by the Research Corporation for Science Advancement.
+DAA acknowledges support by NSF grants AST-2009687 and AST-2108944, CXO grant TM2-23006X, JWST grants GO-01712.009-A and AR-04357.001-A, Simons Foundation Award CCA-1018464, and Cottrell Scholar Award CS-CSA-2023-028 by the Research Corporation for Science Advancement.
 JM is funded by the Hirsch Foundation.
 N.A.W. was supported by a CIERA Postdoctoral Fellowship.
 Numerical calculations were run on the Caltech computer cluster Wheeler, the Northwestern computer cluster Quest, Frontera allocation FTA-Hopkins/AST20016 supported by the NSF and TACC, XSEDE allocations ACI-1548562, TGAST140023, and TG-AST140064, and NASA HEC allocations SMD-16-7561, SMD-17-1204, and SMD-16-7592.
+Some figures were generated with the help of FIRE studio, an open source Python visualization package \citep{Gurvich2022FIRESimulations}.